 No intrinsic risk of attack by terrorist groups exists, but unforeseen attacks are possible.

-Low risk of petty crime exists throughout the country, mainly in crowded outdoor markets, parks, and on beaches.
+Moderate risk of petty crime exists throughout the country.

 National incidence data on traffic-related injury or death are not available.